Floyd Little, Syracuse and Broncos great, dies at 78 - WHIZ News

 After that, Little and his wife moved to Las Vegas.

-An ex-teammate of Little’s at Syracuse, Pat Killorin, made Little’s cancer diagnosis public in May when he created a GoFundMe page to help the family with treatment costs.
+A former teammate of Little’s at Syracuse, Pat Killorin, made Little’s cancer diagnosis public in May 2020 when he created a GoFundMe page to help the family with treatment costs.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton